Assistant Professor

 Department of Engineering Technology · Middle Tennessee State University

 Dr. Mohammad Arif Hossain is an Assistant Professor in the Department of Engineering Technology at Middle Tennessee State University.
-His research broadly focuses on distributed edge intelligence, AI-assisted cybersecurity, Quantum-assisted ML, and AI-native next-generation networks.
+His research broadly focuses on distributed edge intelligence, Agentic LLM Security, Quantum-assisted ML, and AI-native next-generation networks.
 He has published extensively in top-tier IEEE journals and serves as a reviewer for leading venues in communications and networking.
 He is a Member of IEEE.

 Ph.D. in Computer Engineering